Rommelua/internet-shop/README.md

 depending on the role,
 authentication and authorization filters were implemented.

-DAO layer has two implementations which gives you a possibility to test it both on inner storage and on storage based on PostgreSQL DataBase.
+DAO layer has implementation based on JDBC and PostgreSQL DataBase.
 Hashing and salting of user's password are implemented, so nobody has access to your secret data.

 # <a name="structure"></a>Used technologies